 Where to Pick Strawberries in Orlando

 Florida is known to be a leader in the citrus industry, but did you know that our state is also the second-largest producing region in the U.S. of strawberries?
 Berry cool, right?!
-There are approximately 8,000 acres of strawberries growing in Florida and — here’s the best part — you can even pick your own strawberries at farms right here in Central Florida.
+There are approximately 8,000 acres of strawberries growing in Florida and — here’s the best part — you can even pick your own strawberries at local farms right here in Central Florida.

 Florida’s strawberry season typically spans November through April.
 Here’s what you need to know: